noah-schechter/docs/pages/docs/projects.md

 # {% $markdoc.frontmatter.title %}

 Projects are the unit of investigations on Atlos.
 They’re also the level at which investigators can:
 - **Collaborate—** Project owners can easily invite other investigators to collaborate on their projects.
-Unless it is first exported, data on Atlos is shareable only at the project level; individual incidents cannot be shared.
+Data on Atlos is shareable only at the project level; individual incidents cannot be shared.
 - **Customize attributes—** Investigators can easily change a project’s attributes to better suit their research.
 Attributes are customizable only at the project level; all incidents in a project have the same data model.

 ## How to create a new project
 1. Navigate to the Projects tab.
-2. On the top-right corner, click the `New Project` button.
+2. On the top-right corner, click **New Project**.
 3. Enter a name, description, and code for the project.
-4. Click `Save`.
+4. Click **Save**.

 ### Description
 Project descriptions provide space for additional details about a project.
 For example, investigators might include links to published reports that use project data in the description.